feathersui/feathersui-starling/documentation/help/markdown/component-properties-methods.md

 button.width = 150;
 ```

-The `actualWidth` and `actualHeight` variables are the values returned by the `width` and `height` getters.
-These values should also be used when drawing the component.
-The "actual" dimensions typically default to the values of `explicitWidth` and `explicitHeight`, but if explicit dimensions are not specified, the component may try to calculate ideal dimensions.
-These could be hard-coded pixel values or they could be determined based on the dimensions of skins or other children (such as sub-components).
-How the ideal dimensions are calculated is often different from component to component.
+The `actualWidth` and `actualHeight` variables are the values used for layout.
+The "actual" dimensions typically default to the values of `explicitWidth` and `explicitHeight`, but if explicit dimensions are not specified, the component must calculate ideal dimensions.
+The ideal dimensions could be hard-coded values or they could be determined based on the dimensions of skins or sub-components, and other values like padding and gap.
+Most components calculate their ideal dimensions differently, but the result should always be passed to the `saveMeasurements()` method.

-A custom component should pass its ideal calculated dimensions to the `setSizeInternal()` method before the layout phase.
-This method will determine if the dimensions were already set explicitly.
-If so, the ideal values will be ignored, and the `actualWidth` and `actualHeight` variables will be set to the explicit dimensions.
-If not, they will be set to the ideal dimensions instead.

-If explicit dimensions have been set, and you want to use the component's ideal dimensions instead, pass `NaN` to the `width` and `height` setters.

-The `minWidth` and `minHeight` properties are used by `setSizeInternal()` to adjust the ideal dimensions to a minimum value. `minWidth` and `minHeight` do *not* affect explicit dimensions in any way.
+Minimum dimensions work similarly, with `minWidth` and `minHeight` properties exposed publicly, and `explicitMinWidth`, `explicitMinHeight`, `actualMinWidth`, and `actualMinHeight` variables used internally.

 ## Related Links